Clad3815/ai-function-helper/tests/api_responses.md

       "correct_answer": "NASA"
     },
     {
-      "question": "What is the name of the first privately-funded spacecraft to reach orbit around Earth?", "options": [
+      "question": "What was the name of the first artificial satellite launched into Earth's orbit in 1957?", "options": [
-        "SpaceShipOne",
+        "Explorer 1",
-        "Dragon",
+        "Sputnik 1",
-        "Cygnus",
+        "Vanguard 1",
-        "Falcon 1"
+        "Telstar 1"
       ],
-      "correct_answer": "Falcon 1"
+      "correct_answer": "Sputnik 1"
     }
   ]
 }